 Outside of work, he enjoys time with his wife Lauren and their dog Ace, whether it is on the beach, golf course, or tennis courts.
 He also enjoys spending time with his parents and sister in his home state of Michigan.

 Dr. Hariharan is an avid Michigan Football and Basketball fan, as well as a fan of the Detroit Pistons, Tigers, Red Wings, and Lions.

 - Specialty: Pediatric Orthopedic Surgery – Board Eligible

-- Degree: BS in Molecular and Cellular Biology and Medical Anthropology with Distinction, University of Michigan, Ann Harbor, MI, 2009; MS in Molecular and Cellular Biology with Highest Distinction University of Michigan, Ann Harbor, MI, 2010
+- Degree: BS in Molecular and Cellular Biology and Medical Anthropology with Distinction, University of Michigan, Ann Arbor, MI, 2009; MS in Molecular and Cellular Biology with Highest Distinction University of Michigan, Ann Arbor, MI, 2010

 - Residency: Orthopaedic Surgery, University of Maryland/R. Adams Cowley Shock Trauma Center, Baltimore, MD 2019

 - Fellowship: Pediatric Orthopaedic Surgery, Nemours/A.I.
 DuPont Hospital for Children, Wilmington, DE, 2020; Pediatric Spine Surgery Starship Children’s Hospital, Auckland, New Zealand, 2021